Maxtermax/hermes-io-docs/docs/api/advanced/useStore.md

 :::

 ### Conclusion
-If you need a communication mechanism to manage business logic use `useObserver` and if you need a `store` and granually re-render components then use `useStore` alongside with `useMutations`
+If you need a communication mechanism to manage business logic use `useObserver` and if you need a `store` and granually re-renders then use `useStore` alongside with `useMutations`